The Logic of Change and Difference

 Differential logic is the component of logic whose object is the successful description of variation — for example, the aspects of change, difference, distribution, and diversity — in universes of discourse that are subject to logical description.
 In formal logic, differential logic treats the principles that govern the use of a “differential logical calculus”, that is, a formal system with the expressive capacity to describe change and diversity in logical universes of discourse.

-A simple example of a differential logical calculus is furnished by a differential propositional calculus.
-This augments ordinary propositional calculus in the same way that the differential calculus of Leibniz and Newton augments the analytic geometry of Descartes.
+A simple case of a differential logical calculus is furnished by a differential propositional calculus.
+This augments ordinary propositional calculus in the same way the differential calculus of Leibniz and Newton augments the analytic geometry of Descartes.